kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-20-until-next-time-perennial-seller.md

 ---
+template: post
-title: "Until Next Time Perennial Seller"
+title: Until Next Time Perennial Seller
-slug: "until-next-time-perennial-seller"
+slug: until-next-time-perennial-seller
-date: "2018-03-20T21:46:00.000Z"
-tags: ["Books"]
 draft: false
-template: "post"
+date: '2018-03-20T21:46:00.000Z'
+description: >-
-description: "Unfortunately, after 2 renews and 6 weeks, I was unable to finish Ryan Holiday's *Perennial Seller*.
-One could make excuses on a multitude of reasons, but the excuse coming from me today is that books..."
+  Unfortunately, after 2 renews and 6 weeks, I was unable to finish Ryan Holiday's Perennial Seller* One could make excuses on a multitude of reasons, but the excuse coming from me today is that books...
+category: Books
+tags:
+  - Books
 ---

 Unfortunately, after 2 renews and 6 weeks, I was unable to finish Ryan Holiday's *Perennial Seller*.
 One could make excuses on a multitude of reasons, but the excuse coming from me today is that books arrived earlier than expected at the library and my queue was long.
 Have no fear though!
 I have already requested it at the library.